When the Camellia Blooms

 The series was met with praise by critics and audiences for its production and solid actors' performances.
 It also received favourable reviews for its realistic plot and unique genre combinations of romantic-comedy and thriller.

-The drama received 10 nominations at 56th Baeksang Arts Awards, winning 4 – Grand Prize for Television, Best Screenplay, Best Actor for Kang Ha-neul and Best Supporting Actor for Oh Jung-se and won multiple awards at 2019 KBS Drama Awards including Grand Prize for Gong Hyo-jin.
+When the Camellia Blooms received 10 nominations at the 56th Baeksang Arts Awards, winning 4 – Grand Prize for Television, Best Screenplay, Best Actor for Kang Ha-neul and Best Supporting Actor for Oh Jung-se, and won multiple awards at 2019 KBS Drama Awards including Grand Prize for Gong Hyo-jin.

 Synopsis

 When the Camellia Blooms is the story of Oh Dong-baek (Gong Hyo-jin), a single mother who moves to the fictional town of Ongsan and opens a bar named Camellia.
 Dong-baek faces many challenges and meets a variety of colourful characters as she attempts to settle down in the small town.
 Six years later, Dong-baek meets playful Yong-sik (Kang Ha-neul), a justice seeking police officer who declares his love for her.
 Meanwhile, a notorious killer sets out to claim Dong-baek as his next victim.
-Yong-sik balances his attempts to woo Dong-baek who does her best as a single working mother, while also discovering the killer’s identity.
+Yong-sik balances his attempts to woo Dong-baek who does her best as a single working mother, while also discovering the killer's identity.